focus-editor/focus/LOG.md

     - Have a maximum allowed line length (then force a line wrap, but with a possibility to disable and face the consequences)
     - Inspect all places where we use line_starts and consider using real_line_starts (with a switch?)

+- Don't skip spaces when editing with multiple cursors

+- Drop a folder into the editor to add it to workspace

 - Make sure behaviour is consistent when selecting by cursor or by mouse (either with ctrl+D or with ctrl+arrows)

 - Highlight C/C++